Skip to main content

 • stability

-The game's stability has been criticized for frequent freezing and numerous bugs, particularly during card play and manual battles, which detracts from the overall enjoyment.
-Despite these issues, some players still appreciate the game's concepts and mechanics, indicating a mixed reception regarding its stability.
+The game's stability has been criticized for frequent bugs and glitches, particularly during card play and manual battles, which detract from the overall experience.
+While players appreciate the trading and naval battle mechanics, many report that these issues significantly hinder enjoyment, leading to frustration.
+Despite these problems, some still find value in the game's concepts, though they recommend alternatives for a smoother experience.

 • “The game often freezes when I go to play cards (perhaps it is a message not to gamble).”

-• “It is such a beautiful game, but the enjoyment is totally wrecked by these glitches and nonsensical mechanics.”
+• “It is such a beautiful game but the enjoyment of the game is totally wrecked by these glitches and nonsensical mechanics.”

 • humor